Convergence of Nonlinear Observers on R^n with a Riemannian Metric (Part III): Conclusions

 and such that Conditions A2 and A3 hold for the modified system

 } where $t\mapsto \bfy(t)$ is considered as an (known) input function.}\\ This modified system is obtained with output injection in the function $\mathfrak{f}$ and the reduction to $1$ of the number of outputs via the function $\mathfrak{h}$.
-In case of a positive answer, the extra conditions of involutivity of the orthogonal distribution would be unnecessary. \item \textit{Is it possible to have a pair $(\bff,\bfh)$ differentially detectable with respect to some metric $\bfP$ (not trivially\footnote{ By ``not trivially'' we mean that there is no metric $\bfP$ and $q > 0$ such that $\mathcal{L}_\bff \bfP \leq - \qlower \bfP$, since, in that case, $\dot{\bfhatx }=\bff({\bfhatx }) $ is a trivial observer and $\bfh$ plays no role. }) such that there is no metric for which the second fundamental form of $h$ is zero? } \end{enumerate}
+In case of a positive answer, the extra conditions of involutivity of the orthogonal distribution would be unnecessary. \end{enumerate}